Benderjrk/oop-php-benderjrk/README.md

 # oop-php-benderjrk
-Building a skeleton for an OOP (Object Oriented Programming)
+Building a PHP learning template for an OOP (Object Oriented Programming)

 ## Create a PHP File Structure Worthy Of Reuse
 In an attempt to better understand Object Oriented Programming with PHP.
 I am creating this for an easy to use php project I understand.